 The interim agreements on principles for KI#1 are as follows:

+1. UP path termination entity

+- An 5GC NF is defined as the UP path termination entity to support the transfer of standardized data over UP for UE data.
+The UP path termination entity will further transfer the received data to the UMTES

+NOTE 1: The UMTES is the AF/OTT server for UE-side model training.

+2. Discovery of UP path termination entity

-- (the UMTES discovers UP termination entity) The UP path termination entity may be either locally configured at the UMTES, or the UP path termination entity may be discovered by the UMTES via NRF (if UMTES is trusted) or by Network function (e.g. NEF) (the UMTES is untrusted).
+- (the UMTES discovers UP termination entity) The UP path termination entity may be either locally configured at the UMTES, or the UP path termination entity may be discovered by the UMTES via NRF (if UMTES is trusted) or by NEF (the UMTES is untrusted).

 The following options allow the UE to learn the UP path termination entity, either a or b,